 frozen pumpkin dog treats

 Frozen Pumpkin Dog Treats

-Just 3 ingredients make these easy frozen pumpkin dog treats for a tasty snack for Fall.
+Just 3 ingredients make these easy frozen pumpkin dog treats for a tasty snack for summer or Fall.
 These frozen dog treats are low carb and grain free too.
+We add turmeric to these frozen treats for it’s health and anti-inflammatory benefits.

+frozen pumpkin dog treats